cpfaff/mspm/README.md

 ## Naming helper

 During an analysis often data products need to be saved.
-The `yspm` package provides convenient constructors functions which help to compile consisten names for the content in your project folder structure.
+The `yspm` package provides convenient constructors functions which help to compile consistent names for the content in your project folder structure.

 Plots: